14 Sights in Clermont-Ferrand, France (with Map and Images)

 Show sight on map

-The sanctuary of Trémonteix is a Roman sanctuary with double fanum with unique cella in connection with a Roman villa.
-It is 2.5 km from the centre of the ancient city of Augustonemetum/Clermont-Ferrand in France.
-Discovered in 2009 during a preventive archaeology diagnosis, the villa was excavated by a team from the National Institute for Preventive Archaeological Research (Inrap) between 2010 and 2011, then partially destroyed by the developments carried out following these operations.
-Only the sanctuary, listed as a historical monument in 2012, has been preserved within a green zone.
+The Trémonteix sanctuary was a Roman sanctuary with a double fanum and a single cella linked to a Roman villa.
+It was built 2.5 km from the center of the ancient city of Augustonemetum/Clermont-Ferrand, France.
+Discovered in 2009 during a preventive archaeology study, the villa was excavated between 2010 and 2011, then partially destroyed by the subsequent development work.
+Only the sanctuary, listed as a historic monument in 2012, has been preserved in a green zone.

 Show sight on map